Alessandro-Salerno/Capsian-Engine/README.md

 ## License

-Distributed under the Pyglet license and my own license.
+Distributed under the Pyglet license and the Apache license.
 See `LICENSE.txt` for more information.

 <!-- CONTACT -->